bogdanpetru/react-lazylist/README.md

 # React Lazy List

 Awesome react list, lazy renders only the visible rows.

-The component is not production ready, working on documentation.
+## The component is not production ready, currently working on documentation.
+At the moment none of the documented api is implemented.

 ## Goal
 A list that be performant with 10^6 lines rendered, flexible line height, easy customizable (themes and render hooks).
 Supports `tabs` as iPhone contact list.